 Yoga is generally tied to a healthy lifestyle, but is it a good workout in terms of calorie burn and improving fitness?
 Will those weekly classes help you lose weight and tone up?

-Is Yoga a Good Workout?
+Is Yoga Good for Weight Loss?

 When it comes to burning calories and getting stronger, some types of yoga like Bikram, power yoga or Iyengar yoga can be quite beneficial.
 A Bikram, or hot yoga, class could help you burn upward of 400 calories depending on your weight and how hard you’re working in the class.
 One of my clients sent me a photo of her calorie burn from her heart rate monitor post-Bikram and it was about 620 after a 90-minute class!
 It should be noted, however, that in hot yoga, a major reason your heart rate goes higher (resulting in higher calorie burn) is due to the heat, not because you’re working aerobically, which is important for both weight loss and cardiovascular health.